yykids/RDS-FOR-SQLSERVER/en/console-guide.md

 ![Restoration 002](http://static.toastoven.net/prod_rds_mssql/restore_002.png)

 Select type of a newly created database instance and set up, and press [Restore Database Instances] at the bottom to restore the database instance.
+Database instance type, storage type, storage size, port, parameter group, and database security group are automatically selected.

+> [Caution]
+> If the parameter group at the time of backup does not exist, default group is selected.
+> Only database security group that exists during backup is automatically selected.

 ![Restoration 003](http://static.toastoven.net/prod_rds_mssql/restore_003.png)